 - Check the funeral date and time

 - Names are spelled correctly

 - Instructions for making donations are correct

-- An obituary notice would generally include more details of the person, together with their life and achievements in more depth
+- Obituary notices will generally include more details of the person, together with their life and achievements in more depth

 Announcing a death online

-Increasingly, people also use the internet to post an announcement or an obituary.
+It is becoming more popular to use the internet to post an announcement.
 This is usually on the pages of an online newspaper or on a social networking website.

-Bennetts Funeral Directors will be happy to help you arrange the announcement of a death and can give you an initial approximation of cost.
+Bennetts Funeral Directors will be happy to help you arrange the announcement of a death.
+We can give you an initial approximation of cost.